Alfred C. Markley: Spanish–American War

 On August 6, 1898, Markley was placed back in the 24th Infantry Regiment during the Spanish–American War.
 During the Battle of San Juan Hill, he was given command of the 24th Infantry Regiment after Lieutenant Colonel Emerson H. Liscum was wounded during the battle.
 He would serve a more major role at the Siege of Santiago as he continued to command the 24th Infantry Regiment as well as assisting with medical duties as he would work at the yellow fever camp at Siboney, treating those with the illness and burying the dead.

 Later service and years

 After the war, he would serve at Fort D. A. Russell and at the Vancouver Barracks and was promoted to lieutenant colonel of 23rd Infantry Regiment on August 7, 1900.
-After the beginning of the Philippine–American War, Markley would be stationed at the Caraballo Mountains and assist with supply of American forces and was promoted to colonel on October 5, 1901 but returned to the American mainland on July 1902.
+After the beginning of the Philippine–American War, Markley would be stationed at the Caraballo Mountains and assist with supply of American forces and was promoted to colonel on October 5, 1901 but returned to the American mainland in July 1902.
 He was initially stationed at Fort McDowell but went back to the Philippines on October 5, 1905, and was promoted to brigadier general on March 2, 1907, but he retired by his own request on June 9.
 It was recorded that Markley was living at Radnor, Pennsylvania.
 He died on August 25, 1926, at Alton, Illinois.